willbchang/alfred-open-in-editor/README.md

 <p align="center">
-Dedicate to @Daisy for our friendship and her kindly support.<br>
+Dedicated to @Daisy for our friendship and her kindly support.<br>
 </p>

 # Open in VSCode
-Open in VSCode is an Alfred Workflow for opening VSCode with one command.
+Open in VSCode is an Alfred Workflow for opening VSCode commands with one hotkey.

 ## Installation
 Download [here](https://raw.githubusercontent.com/willbchang/alfred-open-in-vscode/master/Open%20in%20VSCode.alfredworkflow).